trinly01/shared-node/README.md

-**Call a remote function or method of a remote object from an  Express App** that can be shared to any frontend frameworks.
+**Directly call a function or method of a remote object** that can be shared with any frontend frameworks.

 ## Installation